Saturday, February 17, 2024

 Helen Louis Matthews married Orlin Hudson Shires and was married to him for 64 years (the couple lived in California) until his death in 2007 which puts the date of their union at circa 1943.
 Since Nosenko was still alive in 2007 and theoretically could have married Helen Louise at that point even though both were elderly, let's look at what Nosenko was doing to be sure.

 Nosenko (who used the name George Martin Rosnek after his release from CIA custody) evidently married in November of 1969 after gaining his freedom in April of that year.
 This document from September of that year tells of his desire to gain a divorce from his then Russian wife so he could marry and some of the legal challenges he faced because of his unique situation.
-This first US wife's (he may have been married three times in Russia) name was Ruby F. Rosnek.
+This first US wife's (he was married three times in Russia) name was Ruby F. Rosnek.
 Nosenko and Ruby relocated from the Maryland-Virginia DC suburbs to Oriental, North Carolina after fearing that the KGB had located them.

 After the move to North Carolina, Ruby died in 1982.
 Nosenko then (date unclear) married Frances Warren who was formerly married to Stephen C. Morris who died in 1981.
 Nosenko and Frances remained married and lived in Oriental, North Carolina until his death in 2008.
 So as any reasonable person can see, short of a conspiracy theory involving doubles there is zero chance that he married "Solie's wife's sister."